Average Kernel Sizes -- Computable Sharp Accuracy Bounds for Inverse Problems: Computing accuracy bounds in applied inverse problems

-The measured intensity $w_{(p_x,p_y)}(\Theta, e)$ for $(p_x,p_y)\in\mathcal{I}_{d_2}$ results from a mixture of additive and multiplicative noise and a non-linear forward model, for details, see Section \textbf{SM} $2.1$.
+where $I_{max} \in (0,\infty)$ is the maximum measured intensity.
+The measured intensity $w_{(p_x,p_y)}(\Theta, e)$ for $(p_x,p_y)\in\mathcal{I}_{d_2}$ results from a mixture of additive and multiplicative noise and a non-linear forward model, for details, see Section \textbf{SM} $3.1$.
 In this setting, the inverse problem in the framework of \eqref{eq:sampling10} is given by